Lee Croft: Oldham Athletic

 Croft re-signed for Oldham Athletic on 1 February 2013, on a contract until the end of the 2012–13 season.

 On 24 May 2013, it was announced that Croft was to leave Latics having rejected a contract offered by the club.
 This was at the end of a successful season-long spell which resulted in Croft winning the Fans Player of the Season award and playing in 53 out of Oldham's 54 games in all competitions.

 St Johnstone

 In November 2013, Croft signed a contract with St Johnstone to the end of the 2013–14 season.
 He came on as a substitute as they won the 2014 Scottish Cup Final.

 Oldham Athletic

 Croft rejoined Oldham Athletic on a one-year contract on 1 July 2015.
 On 17 July 2016, manager Steve Robinson confirmed that Croft remained with the club on a monthly contract.

 Southport

-In September 2017 he joined Southport on a short-term contract.
+In September 2017 Croft joined Southport on a short-term contract.